 From the north shore of Staten Island, the best way to get around the Island is by public bus or the island's own railway system (SIR) [PDF].
 A direct bus route will take you from Fort Wadsworth to the Staten Island Zoo, which houses an extensive collection of smaller animals in their natural habitats.
-Highlights of the zoo include the popular "Fear Zone" of venomous reptiles; a tropical forest; and the African Savannah exhibit with meerkats and leopards.
-The zoo recently welcomed two bat-eared foxes and will unveil an Amur leopard exhibit in the coming months.
+Highlights of the zoo include the popular “Fear Zone” of venomous reptiles; a tropical forest; and the African Savannah exhibit with meerkats and leopards.
+The zoo recently welcomed two bat-eared foxes and unveiled an Amur leopard exhibit.

 Staten Island Zoo.
 Courtesy, Staten Island Boro President's Office